 The Platinum Card® from American Express review

 With The Platinum Card® from American Express, you can get access to perks and benefits, but you also pay a lot as far as the annual fee.
 To justify the $550 annual fee, you’d need to use the benefits to the greatest extent possible.
 If you travel frequently, especially overseas, The Platinum Card® from American Express might be a choice you may want to consider.
 For example if one day at an airport lounge cost approximately $50 to $100, you could potentially make up the annual fee in just a few airline trips if you make use of and access a participating airport lounge.
-Frequent travelers most likely will have no trouble using up the $200 per calendar year Airline Fee Credit.
+Frequent travelers most likely will have no trouble using up the up to $200 per calendar year Airline Fee Credit.
 These two features alone could help outweigh the annual fee.

 If you don’t think you’d take advantage of all The Platinum Card® from American Express travel benefits, consider the Premier Rewards Gold Card from American Express as a more affordable alternative.
 It doesn’t come with Platinum Card® lounge access but the annual fee for the Premier Rewards Gold Card from American Express is considerably less, it has an introductory annual fee of $0 for the first year, then $195.

 Another solid card for frequent travelers to consider is the Chase Sapphire Preferred® Card.
-It has an introductory annual fee of $0 the first year, then an ongoing annual fee of $95, you can earn 2X points on travel and dining at restaurants and 1 point per dollar spent on all other purchases worldwide and it has no foreign transaction fees.
+It has an introductory annual fee of $0 the first year, then an ongoing annual fee of $95, you earn 2X points on travel and dining at restaurants and 1 point per dollar spent on all other purchases worldwide and the card has no foreign transaction fees.
 However, the Chase Sapphire Preferred® Card doesn’t offer perks like lounge access, the airline fee credit or concierge service.

 The Platinum Card® from American Express